 I kid you not – I was in shock for weeks.
 I kept waiting for him to realize he could get out and appear downstairs.

-But it’s just been a non-issue.
+But it was just a non-issue.
 Which is why I developed my very unscientific theory that our sleep training method for newborns somehow communicates to the little ones that mom and dad are in charge of sleep.

 Then, when you transition them to a bed at the right age, they just don’t really push back.
 Because for the past 2-3 years you’ve been putting them to bed without much drama anyway.

-BUT – if you DO have a toddler and are thinking through the whole toddler transition out of crib thing, let me address the other common issues…
+BUT – if you DO have a toddler and are thinking through the whole toddler transition out of crib thing, let me address 6 other common toddler bed issues that come up as you wonder what are the signs your child is ready for a toddler bed?

 FYI – affiliate links might be in this post!
 I only recommend stuff we love.
 Read my full disclosure here.